 Made for More Workshops

 Our counselors are available to equip your community to foster mental wellness and support those who struggle emotionally, spiritually and relationally.
-You can request more information about one of the workshops below, or share more about what your community needs so we can customize a workshop that meets your needs.
+We’d love to customize a workshop that meets your needs.

 For more information, email Jeanette Brown at jeanettebrown@stl-ccc.org